 - DWI first offense, if there was a passenger in the vehicle under the age of 16

 - A DWI second or subsequent offense within 10 years of the first DWI conviction or DWI driver’s license revocation

 With help from a skilled DWI defense attorney, the impoundment order can be reviewed and challenged, resulting in you keeping your license plates or obtaining special plates.

 If you are an innocent owner, meaning you are the registered owner of the car but are not the individual who allegedly committed a DWI, you may be able to have new license plates issued for your car for free.
 Our law firm can help you through the legal process and the paperwork for accomplishing this.

 Call for Your Free Initial Consultation

 Schedule your free initial consultation with an attorney who has extensive knowledge of Minnesota license plate impoundment laws.
-Call Keller Law Offices at (952) 522-5026 or you can also contact us online.
+Call Keller Criminal Defense Attorneys at (952) 522-5026 or you can also contact us online.